thalamicseg/hipsthomasdocker/README.md

+>[!WARNING]
+>This Software has been designed for research purposes only and has not been reviewed or approved by the Food and Drug Administration or by any other agency.
+YOU ACKNOWLEDGE AND AGREE THAT CLINICAL APPLICATIONS ARE NEITHER RECOMMENDED NOR ADVISED.
+Any use of the Software is at the sole risk of the party or parties engaged in such use.

 # HIPS-THOMAS docker version
 This is a docker container for HIPS-THOMAS, a new modified pipeline for accurate segmentation of T1w (SPGR,MPRAGE) data based on THOMAS.
 Note that HIPS-THOMAS performs much better than THOMAS for T1w data as it synthesizes WMn-like images from T1 prior to running THOMAS.
 The WMn-MPRAGE segmentation is unchanged and this container can be used on both T1w and WMn data by choosing the right wrapper script.